Note

 metadata.widget=[{...}],

-Model description=This is a `HistGrad...on `max_leaf_nodes` and `max_depth`.,
+Model description=This is a `HistGradientBoost..._leaf_nodes` and `max_depth`.,

-Model description/Training Procedure/Hyperparameters=TableSection(35x2),
+Model description/Training Procedure/Hyperparameters=TableSection(36x2),

-Model description/Training Procedure/...</div></div></div></div></div></div>,
+Model description/Training Procedure/Model Plot=<style>#sk-co...v></div></div>,

 Model description/Evaluation Results=TableSection(2x2),

-Model description/Evaluation Results/...ix=PlotSection(confusion_matrix.png),
+Model description/Evaluation Results/Confusion Matrix=PlotSectio...matrix.png),

-Model description/Evaluation Results/...r search results=TableSection(13x24),
+Model description/Evaluation Results/Model description/Evaluation Results/Hyperparameter search results=...,

 Model Card Authors=skops_user,